HarshaFarenjiya/PeakPoint-Solutions-Sales-Trend/README.md

 - **Team**: Here, the corresponding teams to which the salespersons belong are listed.
 This information offers insights into team structures and organizational hierarchies within PeakPoint Solutions.
 - **Picture**: The third column contains URLs linking to images of the respective salespersons.
 These visual representations serve to personalize the dataset and facilitate easy identification of team members.

+## Data Pre-processing

+### 1. Promotion of Headers:
+- The first row of data in each sheet has been promoted as headers.
+This step assumes that the first row contains column headers, facilitating better readability and interpretation of the data.

+### 2. Correction of Data Types:
+- Data types across columns have been standardized and corrected as needed.
+This ensures consistency in data representation and prevents potential errors during analysis.

+### 3. Reshaping Data:
+- In the Actual and Target sheets, data has been reshaped by unpivoting columns except for the "Sales Person" column.
+This transformation converts the data from a wide format to a long format, facilitating easier analysis.

+### 4. Column Renaming:
+- Column names have been adjusted for clarity and consistency across all sheets.
+This makes it easier to understand the content of each column and ensures uniformity in naming conventions.

+### 5. Addition of New Columns:
+- In the Date sheet, additional columns for "Year", "Month", and "Month Name" have been derived.
+This enhancement provides further insights into the temporal aspects of the data.

 </div>